Providing a college-level research experience for students in jails and prisons.

 We started the JSTOR Access in Prison Initiative in 2007 to bring our library of high-quality educational content to students at correctional facilities to improve their educational experience and outcomes.
 With access to our ever-growing database of academic resources, students inside can develop critical research and information literacy skills that set them up for success.

 We have waived all fees for the program for facilities in the United States and Australia as part of our mission to expand access to knowledge for underserved learning communities.

 The JSTOR Access in Prison collection contains the same respected corpus of scholarly literature available to students on the outside, including 12 million academic journal articles, 100,000 books, and millions of images and primary source materials in 75 disciplines.

-Research and digital skills are fundamental to a college education, and increasingly essential for success in a competitive future.
-As many incarcerated learners lack technological and research experience, student and teacher guides are included, along with materials to help students develop the necessary skills to conduct rigorous and self-directed academic research.
+Recognizing that learners in carceral settings may lack current technological skills and research experience essential for success in a competitive future, we also include student and teacher guides, along with tutorials to help students develop the necessary skills to conduct rigorous and self-directed academic research.

 We offer three access options to meet the needs of higher education in prison programs and the security requirements of Departments of Corrections.

 - For direct access to JSTOR, we offer a full version that allows students to access all content once jstor.org is whitelisted.